getindata/quickstart-ml-starter/README.md

 cd <my-project-name>
 ```

-After that, follow the way-of-work described in [GID ML Framework documentation - TO BE UPDATED](https://gitlab.com/getindata/aa-labs/coe/gid-ml-framework/-/tree/main) to develop your project.
+After that, follow the way-of-work described in [GID ML Framework documentation](https://github.com/getindata/gid-ml-framework) to develop your project.